 I’ve represented many innocent clients.
 Many are understandably upset at the expense, embarrassment, and inconvenience of being charged with a crime they didn’t commit.
 Unfortunately, rarely would these people be able to win their cases without professional representation.

 That might be true, but the court will only give you a lawyer if you qualify financially.
 That is up to the judge who would have to find you “indigent” based on your sworn statement.
-There are many good lawyers working as public defenders, but even the best will have many more cases to focus on than will our lawyers.
+There are many good lawyers working as public defenders, but even the best will have many more cases to focus on than we will.
+That means more time to investigate, spend in court, and keep you informed each step of the way.

 Prescription medication DUIs are becoming extremely prevalent.
 There are many reasons for this, including doctors writing more narcotic and scheduled prescriptions and police officers being taught to be on the lookout for drivers using prescription drugs.
 There are also very good defenses to these cases.
 However, the law makes no distinction for illegal versus prescribed drugs and having a prescription, by itself, is not a defense to DUI by prescription drugs.